 Leslie Corak provides on-site support and training for leaders, managers and staff to help them rapidly achieve safety, quality and financial goals through the application of systems principles.
 Ms. Corak has over 20 years of direct hospital clinical experience where her career responsibilities have included the coordination of the infection control, employee health and quality improvement programs.
 In her role as a utilization review coordinator she was responsible for patient education and discharge planning.
 Immediately prior to joining Value Capture, Ms. Corak worked with The Pittsburgh Regional Healthcare Initiative (PRHI) where she utilized the Toyota Production System principles and mentored and supported hospitals committed to the identification and elimination of unsafe conditions.
 One of Ms. Corak's partner hospitals reduced errors reaching a patient by more than 50% in a single year.

 Shana Padgett is passionate about improving the lives of patients and the organizations that care for them, and she has led change initiatives for more than 25 healthcare organizations during her career.
 Ms. Padgett is a motivational leader and dedicated partner with a track record for exceeding client expectations.
 She is an experienced facilitator, trainer and coach, with years of experience leading organizations in the planning, execution and sustainability of strategic improvement initiatives for quality, affordability and service.
 Ms. Padgett has worked to improve care delivery systems across the continuum of settings and systems, including public, private, university, government and socialized care systems.
-Her specialties include: Lean & Toyota Production System, organizational alignment, strategic partnerships, customer experience, six sigma, quality & performance improvement, training & mentoring, team leadership & development, change management, leadership development & coaching, organizational transformation, and project management.
+Her specialties include: Lean & Toyota Production System, organizational alignment, strategic partnerships, customer experience, six sigma, quality and performance improvement, training and mentoring, team leadership and development, change management, leadership development and coaching, organizational transformation and project management.